flagpolejs/flagpole/docs/assertion-context.md

 ```javascript
 const loginButton = await context.find("id/login_button");
 ```
-Valid selector strategies are `id`, `xpath`, `class name`, `accessibility id`.
-When testing an Android app, you may also use `-android uiautomator`, though it is recommended to use a different strategy, see below.
+Valid selector strategies are `id`, `xpath`, `class name`, `accessibility id`, `css selector`.
+It is only possible to find elements by CSS selector in a Webview context.
+When testing an Android app with UiAutomator2, you may also use `-android uiautomator`, though it is recommended to use a different strategy, see below.
+When testing an Android app with Espresso, additional selector strategies include `-android viewtag`, `tag name`, `-android datamatcher`, `-android viewmatcher`, `text`.
 When testing an iOS app, you may also use `-ios class chain` and `-ios predicate string`.
 Note that spaces are valid in the selector strategy.

 #### find(selector: string, contents: string, opts?: FindOpts): Promise\<iValue\>